serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 Now, build your solution and run it.
 When you try to edit a movie or add a new one, nothing will happen.
 This is an expected situation.
 If you check developer tools console of your browser (F12, inspect element etc.) you'll see such an error:

+> You might not have this error with ASP.NET Core version as it auto transforms T4

 ```txt
 Uncaught Can't find MovieTutorial.MovieDB.MovieKind enum type!
 ```